 See Newnes Plateau & South Wolgan Fire Trails for information on how to drive to the starting point.

-The first section of canyon consists of some short swims and an awkward climb down in a dark section.
+The first section of canyon consists of some short swims or wades and an awkward climb down in a dark section.
 It starts at about MGA516039 and finishes about MGA518039.

 There is a walk of about half an hour to the lower canyon section, which starts about MGA520046.
 The section starts with a 3m jump, or hand-over-hand, or abseil.
 Shortly after this is an abseil of 8m down a log.
 Then follows a hand-over-hand of 4m, or abseil.
 Next is the tunnel section.
 This involves wading/swimming through a pool, and then squeezing through a narrow crack.
 It can also be climbed over the top, which may be needed if the water level is too high or low, or certain people are unable to fit through the squeeze.